informatics-isi-edu/ermrestjs/doc/api.md

 #### reference.applyFacets(facetColumns) ⇒ [<code>Reference</code>](#ERMrest.Reference)
 Apply filters of the given facets and return a new reference.
 This will remove current facet filters and apply new ones.
-If given facet columns don't have any filters, it

 **Kind**: instance method of [<code>Reference</code>](#ERMrest.Reference)
 **Returns**: [<code>Reference</code>](#ERMrest.Reference) - A new reference with apply facet filters